mojowill/The-Mojo-Sliding-Widget-Panel/readme.md

 ##Installation##

+1. Click on Download on the Github page, after unzipping rename the folder to `sliding-panel`
-1. Upload `sliding-panel.zip` to the `/wp-content/plugins/` directory.
+2. Upload `sliding-panel` to the `/wp-content/plugins/` directory.
-2. Activate the plugin through the *Plugins* menu in WordPress.
+3. Activate the plugin through the *Plugins* menu in WordPress.
-3. Add widgets to the *Sliding Panel* widget area from the *Widgets* panel.
+4. Add widgets to the *Sliding Panel* widget areas from the *Widgets* panel.
+5. See below on what to do if it's not showing up!

 More detailed instructions can be found in the plugin's `readme.html` file.